You’ll only need a few ingredients for this easy meatball pizza recipe. It’s perfect for a quick weeknight meal or your

 I prefer to keep my pizza ingredients to a minimum, so the only other things I added were roasted heirloom tomatoes, olives, cheese, and basil.
 Keep it simple, and your flavors will shine.

 I like to combine hearty, savory flavors with pops of freshness, and that’s exactly what this pizza delivered.
 The crust was chewy and slightly crispy around the edges, the meatballs and cheese were rich and savory, and the basil added a fresh, herbaceous flavor that was the perfect finishing touch!

-Next, you’ll want to roll out your dough and place it on a pizza pan (skip this step if using pre-cooked crust).
-When Shannon isn’t here to make it for me, I run to my favorite Italian restaurant and buy it raw.
-Buying your dough this way is always better.
-Always!
-And it’s usually very affordable.
+Use whatever pizza crust you like.
+If using fresh dough, roll it out on a pizza pan (skip this step if using pre-cooked crust).
+When Shannon isn’t here to make it for me, I pick up fresh dough from my favorite local Italian restaurant.
+Buying your dough this way is always better and usually very affordable.

-If using raw dough, I suggest pre-baking it for 3 to 5 minutes, depending on how thick you like your crust.
-Since the meatballs are going to be fully cooked, the pizza won’t be in the oven long, and this prevents the crust from getting too brown.
+If using fresh dough, I suggest pre-baking it for 3 to 5 minutes, depending on how thick you like your crust.
+Since the meatballs are fully cooked, the pizza won’t be in the oven long, and this prevents the crust from getting too brown.
 Once the crust is baked, remove it from the oven, and set it aside.

-To roast your tomatoes, turn the oven up to broil, and move the top rack all the way to the top.
+You can use any kind of tomatoes you want or none at all.
+If you want to use roasted tomatoes like I did, you’ll need to use your broiler.
+You can do this before pre-baking your crust, and then turn the temperature back down.
 Toss the tomatoes with a little olive oil and a pinch of salt and pepper.
 Line a small baking pan with foil that you’ve crinkled up.
-This helps them from rolling around.
+This keeps them from rolling around.
 Pour the tomatoes onto the foil and place the pan in the oven.
-Broil for 4-5 minutes, shaking the pan around every minute or so. watch them closely.
-When the tomatoes have popped and are lightly charred, remove them from the oven and set them aside to cool.
-You can totally skip this step and just add them raw, but roasting them really brings out their sweetness and adds another layer of flavor.
+Broil for 4-5 minutes, shaking the pan around every minute or so.
+Watch them closely.
+When the tomatoes have burst and are lightly charred, remove them from the oven and set them aside to cool.
+You can totally skip this step and add them raw, but roasting them brings out their sweetness and adds another layer of flavor.